UPTOWN LISBON

 Uptown Lisbon is mainly a business and residential area dominated by large

-20th century office blocks and apartment buildings.
+20th-century office blocks and apartment buildings.

-exactly attract tourist attention, these broad avenues are home to some
+While this may not exactly attract tourist attention, these broad avenues are home to some

 great museums, including the outstanding Gulbenkian.

-It is also home to most of the city's shopping malls, including one
+It's also home to most of the city's shopping malls, including one

-of the largest in Europe, Colombo and the post-modern
+of the largest in Europe, Colombo and the post-modern Amoreiras.

 Around Saldanha Square are two other smaller malls facing

-the location of one of the city's most attractive
+Avenida da Republica, the location of one of the city's most attractive

-cafes, Cafe Versailles, and close to the acclaimed Anastacio
+cafés, Cafe Versailles, and close to the acclaimed Anastacio

 Gonçalves Museum.